Jan Sienkiewicz

-Jan Sienkiewicz (Jan Senkevič; born January 10, 1956) – Lithuanian publicist of Polish nationality, journalist, translator, activist of the Polish minority in Lithuania, member of the Lithuanian Seimas from 1997 to 2000.
+Jan Sienkiewicz (Jan Senkevič; born January 10, 1956), is a Lithuanian publicist of Polish ethnicity, journalist, translator, activist of the Polish minority in Lithuania, member of the Lithuanian Seimas from 1997 to 2000.

-From 1973-1978, he studied English and German philology in Minsk, after which he worked for a year at a primary school near Ashmyany in Belarus.
+From 1973 to 1978, he studied English and German philology in Minsk, after which he worked for a year at a primary school near Ashmyany in Belarus.
 After returning to Lithuania, he worked on the editorial staff of the daily Czerwony Sztandar (1979-1989).
 Initially a translator there, he later became a correspondent and head of department.
 In 1990, he was co-founder and co-publisher of the Polish biweekly Magazyn Wileński, with which he worked until 1997.
 In 1991, he became co-founder and co-owner of the Polish Publishing House in Vilnius.

 He was one of the creators and first chairman of the Socio-Cultural Association of Poles in Lithuania, which was established on May 5, 1988.
-When Sąjūdis seted up Lithuanian International Coordinatory Association in order to deal with ethnic minority matters, Sienkiewicz was representing SSKPL, together with Artur Płokszto, until they left it in May 1989.
+When Sąjūdis set up Lithuanian International Coordinatory Association in order to deal with ethnic minority matters, Sienkiewicz was representing SSKPL, together with Artur Płokszto, until they left it in May 1989.
 At the SSKPL's first congress on 15–16 April 1989, Jan Sienkiewicz proposed its transformation into a new organisation, in order to avoid accusations that a cultural organisation is engaging in political activities.
 The proposal was accepted, and the association has withdrawn from the Lithuanian Cultural Fund and transformed into the Union of Poles in Lithuania.
 Sienkiewicz became a chairman of the new organisation.
 At the Union's Third Congress on December 14, 1991, he did not seek election for another term, his place was taken by Jan Mincewicz.